How We Treat Our Employees

 - Kimball will have the utmost integrity in its financial reports.
 Kimball has established accounting procedures and internal accounting controls, and it undergoes regular internal and external audits to help

 ensure full, fair and accurate disclosure in its financial statements and reports filed with the United States Securities and Exchange Commission.
 Kimball will comply with all applicable governmental laws,

 rules and regulations.

 - The expectations for functioning in an electronic world reflect the same values, ethics and confidentiality obligations required in any other interaction in the workplace.
 You are responsible for what you publish on Social

 Media, so think about the content and assume that everything you publish on line lives forever.
 Maintain your privacy by not publishing anything you wish to keep private.
-Never publish Kimball Electronics Confidential Information.
+Never publish Kimball Confidential Information.

 the Company's Antitrust Compliance Policy Guide and follow its provisions.
 Employees can contact local HR department or company legal department with questions.

 o) Acceptance of Personal Responsibility

 - Ultimately, all employees must be guided by a desire to do what is right and consistent with Kimball Electronics values and guiding principles and a strong personal sense of right and wrong.
 In this way, we will be the high